Lionesses thanked for ‘inspiring millions’ as UK economy set for £185m boost

 “I think the phrase is ‘absolutely everything’ PM,” Ms Eagle tweeted.

-Goalkeeper Mary Earps briefly gave England fans something to cheer about as her penalty save appeared to keep the Lionesses in the tie in the second half.
+Goalkeeper Mary Earps briefly gave England fans something to cheer about as her second-half penalty save kept the Lionesses in the tie.

 But former England striker Gary Lineker said Spain were the better team in the final despite the Lionesses giving their all.